Scientific Name

 How to Grow and Care

-Phedimus will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
-These succulents have a slow to moderate growth rate, making them popular for growing as a groundcover.
-They also grow well in containers.
+Phedimus thrives in conditions that many other plants thrive in but does just as well in less hospitable areas.
+These succulents have a slow to moderate growth rate, making them popular for growing as groundcovers and in containers.

-These are light-loving plants, growing best in full sun but also grow in light shade or partial shade.
-They grow best in warmer environments—plant in an area of your garden that gets 6 hours of sunlight a day.
+These are light-loving plants.
+They grow best in full sun but also in light shade or partial shade.
+They grow best in warmer environments—plant them in an area of your garden that gets 6 hours of sunlight a day.

 The soil does need to be well-drained.
 Very good drainage is important for preventing root rot or fungal diseases.